 Now, look at your variable monthly expenses, things like groceries, entertainment expenses, clothes, for the last couple of months.
 Add the lowest of each of those expenses.
 If one month you spent $400 on groceries and another month you spent $250, use $250.

 You have your monthly expense number, multiply it by 1.5 and add another $500 to the number, just for peace of mind.
 This amount of money should never be spent.
 If your monthly expenses increase, recalculate your numbers and increase this buffer to the new amount.

 If Post-Refinance Debt Interest Rate is Still Above 7%

 You did well by refinancing but you’re still above 7%.
-An interest rate above 7% is high and your entire focus must be on crushing your this debt because it is really draining on any effort to achieve financial independence.
+An interest rate above 7% is high and your entire focus must be on crushing your debt because it is really draining on any effort to achieve financial independence.

 Every extra dollar, from raises, bonuses, side hustles, gifts, must go toward this debt.
 The only investing you should be doing is putting enough money into your 401k in order to get the match because that is free money.

 If Post-Refinance Debt Term or Completion is at 5 years or Less

 What you need to do here depends on the interest rate.
 You aren’t too far away from killing this debt but you may need to get there faster.